MattCuadros/challenge-31-JWT/README.md

-> # Challenge #29 - **NodeJS - Express - SQL - React - PG - Likeme**
+> # Challenge #31 - **NodeJS - Express - SQL - React - PG - JWT - SOFTJOBS**

 ---

-In this Challenge, i used NodeJs, Express, SQL and React for set up a Express.js server that interacts with a PostgreSQL database to perform CRUD operations on a 'posts' Table.

-The code initializes a connection pool to the PostgreSQL database using the provided configuration options.
-It utilizes the dotenv package to load environment variables from a .env file.

-Finally, the server provides five routes:

-GET /posts: Retrieves a list of posts from the posts table in the database.
-It returns a JSON response containing the retrieved posts.

-POST /posts: Adds a new post to the posts table.
-The request body should include titulo, url, and descripcion properties.
-The route executes an SQL INSERT query and returns a JSON response with the added post.

-GET /posts/:id: Retrieves a specific post by its ID from the posts table.
-The route expects the ID as a route parameter.
-It executes an SQL SELECT query with the specified ID and returns the JSON response containing the found post.

-PUT /posts/likes/:id: Modifies the count of "likes" that haves a post.

-DELETE /posts/:id: Removes from table the selected id.

----
+In this Challenge, i used Jason Web Token (JWT) for make Autentication and Authorization to API REST

 ---